chrisfeghali-renesas/playground/README.md

 # playground
 Learning the basics of git in terminal
-This README contains more  information
+This README contains even more  information